rtlabs-com/p-net/doc/creating_gsdml_files.rst

 * ``DeviceAccessSupported="false"`` If a limited version of AR connection is allowed.
 * ``NumberOfDeviceAccessAR="1"`` Number of Device Access connections.
 Should only be given if ``DeviceAccessSupported`` is ``true``.
-Dependent on the ``PNET_MAX_AR`` value in the p-net stack.
+Dependent on the ``PNET_MAX_AR`` value in the P-Net stack.
 * ``MultipleWriteSupported="true"`` Multiple writes in a single request.
   Mandatory ``true`` since V2.31.
 * ``SharedDeviceSupported="false"`` False if not given